mandrasch/ddev-wp-groundstation/README.md

 ## Prerequisites

-- DDEV installed on local machine
+- [DDEV](https://www.ddev.com/ddev-local/) installed on your local machine
-- License for updraftplus CLI and updraftplus Migrator (for local DDEV)
+- License for addons: [updraftplus CLI](https://updraftplus.com/shop/wp-cli/) and [updraftplus Migrator](https://updraftplus.com/migrator/)
+  (These are also included in [updraftplus premium](https://updraftplus.com/shop/updraftplus-premium/))
-- SSH and rsync on remote server/webspace (not all webspaces support this)
+- SSH and rsync on remote server/webspace
+  (Not all webspaces support this)

+## Usage scenarios

+1. 🤖 CLI <-> free

+    Local DDEV with updraftplus Premium (or Migrator+CLI-addon license) <----> Wordpress live site (free version updraftplus)

-- [Remote sites only need the free version of updraftplus plugin, but it is better to install it via .zip as well from https://updraftplus.com/support/installing-updraftplus-premium-your-add-on/]
+    *Remote sites only need the free version of updraftplus plugin, but it is better for this workflow to install it via .zip as well from https://updraftplus.com/support/installing-updraftplus-premium-your-add-on/, not from wordpress plugin directory*

+2. 🤖 CLI <-> CLI 🤖

+    Local DDEV with updraftplus Premium (or Migrator+CLI-addon license) <----> Wordpress live site (updraftlus premium or Migrator+CLI addon)

+    In CLI<->CLI (commandline-to-commandline) mode you can also create backups on remote site from your local machine, no need to visit the WP dashboard of your remote site.
+You can also get the <nonce>-identifier for the latest backup, which saves time.

 ## Install / Setup